GuanceCloud/guance-docs/docs/en/exception/config-manag/strategy.md

 2. Click the edit button to modify the configuration of that strategy;
 3. Click the delete button to delete that strategy.

-### Audition {#check-events}
+### Audit {#check-events}

 When receiving Issue notifications, sometimes you may encounter notifications not being sent normally or have doubts about the notification strategy.
-In this case, you can check the **Audition** event data of the current notification strategy to determine the relevant movements of that strategy.
+In this case, you can check the **Audit** event data of the current notification strategy to determine the relevant movements of that strategy.

-Click the audition button to jump to the audit page, which directly displays the operation audit of the current notification strategy.
+Click the button to jump to the audit page, which directly displays the operation audit of the current notification strategy.
 The time is set to the most recent 1 day by default, and you can change the time range as needed to view.

 ### Execution Log